neutralica/hson-unsafe/src/api/livetree/tree-outline.md

   private get selectedNodes(): HsonNode[] {
    // TreeSelector only?
   }
-  // NEW: helper to read QUIDs from the current selection private get selectedQuids(): string[] {
+  //  helper to read QUIDs from the current selection private get selectedQuids(): string[] {
    // also a TreeSelector-only method
   }